Toolkit for the development of wearable analysis applications

-Pro Glasses 2 API consists an HTTP REST to control our wearable eye tracker in live setups, as well as comprehensive documentation of the internal file formats in order to read the recorded data from the glasses for post-analysis applications.
+The Tobii Pro Glasses 2 API consists of an HTTP REST to control our wearable eye tracker in live setups.
+It also includes comprehensive documentation of the internal file formats in order to read the recorded data from the glasses for post-analysis applications.

 The HTTP REST API offers full access and control of Pro Glasses 2 in live scenarios.
-It enables you to calibrate, start and stop recording sessions, and get a live data stream of imagery from the scene camera video with gaze data over Real Time Streaming Protocol (RTSP).
-Live feedback and user-monitoring applications are just two examples of solutions that are possible using HTTP REST API.
+It enables you to calibrate, start and stop recording sessions, and get a live data stream of eye images and scene camera video with gaze data over Real Time Streaming Protocol (RTSP).
+Live feedback and user-monitoring applications are just two examples of solutions that are possible using the HTTP REST API.

 "We see exciting new applications for Tobii Pro Glasses 2 and its new API.
 They provide a new platform for quantifying visual orienting response behavior in real-world scenes."

 Here you can download Tobii Pro Glasses 2 API for free.
 It comes with code samples and a developer's guide.